Skip to main content

 February 27, 2024

 Heinz has taken a major step forward for sustainable packaging with the introduction of its first fully recyclable ketchup cap, made possible through a pioneering collaboration with Berry Global.
-Combining complex engineering with simple materials, Heinz’s achievement offers a model for manufacturers in the consumer packaged goods (CPG) space to strive for waste reduction by designing more environmentally-friendly products.
+Combining complex engineering with simple materials, Heinz’s achievement offers a model for manufacturers in consumer packaged goods (CPG) as well as food and agriculture at large to strive for waste reduction by designing more environmentally-friendly products.

 Industrial CT is the perfect tool for exploring the intricacies of Heinz's new cap design without damaging it, even while it’s fully assembled and closed.
 Let’s take a look.